If you’re like me, shortly after the year ended, you wondered: “How much did I earn from freelance writing this year?”

 - One-off projects suck.
 I think one of the reasons I earned more this year is I concentrated closely on driving more business through fewer large clients, rather than doing more small accounts.
 Each client takes administrative time, so fewer is better.
 I made a decision about mid-year to drop several small-business clients because I felt it was too inefficient to earn that way, and I think that instinct was dead on.
 As soon as I cleared those few small accounts out, I got huge new projects from better-quality clients.

 - Watch your fees.
 If your clients pay you via PayPal, you are paying as much as 3% in fees.
-I saw roughly $9,000 of payments come through on PayPal, but I paid almost nothing in fees, as Freshbooks offers a special deal where I only pay $.50 a transaction.
+I saw roughly $9,000 of payments come through on PayPal, but I paid almost nothing in fees, as Freshbooks offered a special deal where I only paid $.50 a transaction (note: this scheme is now available through Harvest instead — and yes, I use, recommend and affiliate sell their platform).
 I estimate that saved several hundred dollars of income that might otherwise have been sucked away in transaction fees.

-I’m not expecting to earn as much from freelancing in 2012, as I’ll be concentrating more on writing my own ebooks, teaching, and creating useful content and live events for members of Freelance Writers Den.
+I’m not expecting to earn as much from freelancing next year, as I’ll be concentrating more on writing my own ebooks, teaching, and creating useful content and live events for members of Freelance Writers Den.
 But it’s good to know that if I need to, I can earn a good living just from freelance writing.